celesteh/Immrama/Raspberry_README.md

 * append to the file: `www-data immrama= NOPASSWD: /sbin/halt` but use whatever name was in the 4th column of output from the ls -las

+## Allow chaning the WPA password via the web interface
+* Use the web interface to start running Immrama
+* Log into the computer via ssh or keyboard, mouse & monitor
+* `ls -las /var/www/html/color.css` This will tell you what user the webserver runs as.
+For me, it was `www-data`
+* `sudo visudo`
+* append to the file:
+`www-data immrama= NOPASSWD: /home/pi/Documents/Immrama/wpa_password.py` but use whatever name was in the 4th column of output from the ls -las

 ## Troubleshooting

 * The first thing to check is file permissions.
 Re-run all the chmod commands above.
 Also, there are circumatsance where score.svg make have the wrong permissions.
 Either delete the file entirely or `sudo chmod 666 /var/www/html/score.svg`

+* If you forget the wifi password, use a computer to connect to the Pi via an ethernet cable and use the web form to reset the password